 Given the coating lasts 2 years here in South Florida and the product does not need to be removed but can be applied over top, protecting the boat makes good financial sense.

-The boat sold at the show and undoubtedly it was the fact that it had been Glidecoated was the major contributing factor, at least we’d like to think so.
+The boat sold at the show and the fact that it had been Glidecoat-ed was a major contributing factor, at least we’d like to think so.